Beulah-Matt/portfolio/readme.md

 <p align="right"><b>2023-Present</b></p>

 <p>
-  The Elewa "Conversational Learning Manager" is a Learning Management System (LMS) which allows organisations to design courses based on chat bots (through a visual editor).
+  The Elewa-Group is a Community concious entity which provides but not limited to a Learning Management System, natures talent through iTalanta and offers technological solutions to companies worldwide.
 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the visual chatbot editor, as well as was instrumental in the design of the chatbot engine.
+  I have worked on a reusable button compont and currently working on a Team Members Carousel
 </p>
 <br/>